Marty Kinack

 Martin Davis (Marty) Kinack is a Canadian record producer and sound technician.
-He is most noted for his work with Broken Social Scene, Hayden and Sarah Harmer.
+He is most noted for his work with Broken Social Scene, Hayden, and Sarah Harmer.

 Career

 Kinack was a member of the band Transistor Sound & Lighting Co., who released a self-titled album on ViK.
 Recordings in 1998.

 Kinack toured with Sarah Harmer in 2001, playing guitar and organ.
 In 2004, working in a studio set up in Harmer's home near Kingston, he co-produced and performed on her album All of Our Names.
 He was the producer of a number of releases by the band Apostles of Hustle.

-Kinack began touring as sound engineer with Broken Social Scene in 2003.
-He later worked as producer for many of the band's recordings.
-He later produced an album for the Toronto band The Beauties.
+Kinack began touring as a sound engineer with Broken Social Scene in 2003.
+He later worked as a producer for many of the band's recordings.
+He later produced an album for the Toronto band, The Beauties.

-In 2015 Kinack was a member of Laser, an electro-pop trio with Lisa Lobsinger and Paul Pfisterer.
-Their debut album, "Night Driver" was released in early 2016.
+In 2015, Kinack was a member of Laser, an electro-pop trio with Lisa Lobsinger and Paul Pfisterer.
+Their debut album, Night Driver, was released in early 2016.